adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 ### Review the source code

 The final step is to look at the source code.
 The development team was aware that the `Post` method could take a considerable amount of time, which is why the original implementation used a separate thread.
+That solved the immediate problem, becaue the `Post` method did not block waiting for a long-running task to complete.

 ```csharp
 public void Post()